A. S. Neill: Reception and legacy

 Neill is generally associated with democratic schools as a leader in its tradition.
 H. A. T. Child associated Summerhill with the Bedales School, Alfred the Great, and Child's Dartington Hall School, and David Gribble wrote in 1998 about schools around the world that followed Neill's teachings.
 Timothy Gray linked the release of Summerhill with the rise of writers Herb Kohl, Jonathan Kozol, Neil Postman, and Ivan Illich.
 Scholars debate whether Neill fits best in a progressive or more radical tradition.
 Other schools inspired by Neill's philosophy in the UK include Sands School in Devon, Sherwood School in Epsom and Kirkdale School in London.

 Few of Neill's acolytes continued his work after his death.
 His family maintained Summerhill, with Neill's daughter as its headmaster as of 2013.
 Others influenced by Neill included John Aitkenhead, Michael Duane, and R. F. Mackenzie.
 Richard Bailey wrote that Maria Montessori and Rudolf Steiner's followers were more evangelical in character, and that Neill deterred would-be devotees.
 He specifically discouraged American association with his school in both name and likeness.
 By 1972, Ray Hemmings wrote that Neill's ideas were misinterpreted in the hands of other schools.
 Hemmings found Neill to have moderate influence on state schools in areas such as teacher–student interactions.
 Neill's views on sexuality and non-compulsory lessons did not have widespread acceptance.
 Herb Snitzer said that Neill "influenced thousand of teachers".
 Both George Dennison and Bailey felt Neill's influence to not be easily measurable, with Dennison adding that non-Summerhill schools continue to adopt Neillian thought.

 Neill was awarded three honorary degrees: a master's and two honorary doctorates.
-One doctorate was from the Newcastle University in 1966.
+One doctorate was from Newcastle University in 1966.
 He was reportedly very proud of the awards.